Yeung Chi Lun

-Lewis Yeung Chi Lun (楊賜麟; born 20 November 1989) is a former Hong Kong professional footballer who played as a midfielder or a defender.
+Lewis Yeung Chi Lun (楊賜麟; born 20 November 1989) is a Hong Kong former professional footballer who played as a midfielder or a defender.

 Club career

 Early career

 Yeung studied at Yan Chai Hospital Tung Chi Ying Memorial Secondary School, which is a school notable for impressive football results in the inter-school competitions.
 He helped the school win the inter-school football Jing Ying competition champions three times, and was awards the MVP of the tournament in 2007–2008.

 Yeung was a member of Rangers youth academy.
 He then joined Hong Kong 09 in 2007.

 Citizen

 Yeung joined Hong Kong First Division League club Citizen in 2008.
 He scored 3 league goals in his debut season when he was only 19 years old.

 Rangers

 He returned to Rangers in July 2012.
 However, due to lack of match playing chance, he chose to leave the club in the winter transfer window.